HexaField/three-typeable-text/readme.md

 // Change the text
 textField.setText('New text!');

+// Returns the text
+textField.getText(); // returns 'New text!'

 // To access the text as an object use textField.getObject().position.setY(10)

 // Move the cursor 3 letters to the right textField.actionMoveCursor(3);

+// Returns the character index of the cursor textField.getCursorIndex(); // returns 3

 // Text will now display 'Ne text!' textField.actionBackspace();